 A ScottRasmussen.com survey found that 63% consider meaningful Congress action unlikely, including 33% who say not at all likely.

 Thirty-two percent (32%) of Democrats believe it is possible Congress might address key issues before the next major election.
 That view is shared by 31% of Republicans.
 However, just 21% of Independent voters consider it even somewhat likely (see crosstab results).

 Overall, 25% of voters believe their own representative in Congress is the best person for the job.
 Once again, Independent voters offer a harsher assessment.
 While 30% of both Republicans and Democrats think they are represented by the best person for the job, just 14% of Independent voters agree.

-There is a growing sense the legislature is growing more liberal.
+Among all voters, 36% now believe that Congress is too liberal while 31% believe it is too conservative.
+Both figures are down from a month ago.
 Last fall, an election night survey found that 44% believed Congress was too conservative and 36% said too liberal.
-Two months ago, when the new Congress took office, voters were evenly divided.
-Now, 37% believe that Congress is too liberal while 31% say it is too conservative.
+Four months ago, when the new Congress took office, voters were evenly divided.

 Neither Scott Rasmussen nor ScottRasmussen.com has any relationship with Rasmussen Reports® (see About Us).